brenthompson2/Compiler-Construction/README.md

 Brendan Thompson

-Transylvania University	Compiler Construction Fall 2017 with Dr. Moorman
+Transylvania University	Compiler Construction Course Fall 2017 with Dr. Moorman

 The BRENxCompiler is written in C++ and turns programs written in the Transy Language (.transy) to Transy Object Code (.obj).

-An Emulator capable of running the Transy Object Code is still under construction
+The BRENxExecutor is written in C++ and interprets Transy Object Code (.obj)

-This GitHub Repository was created for downloading, compiling, and running the code on a lab computer remotely via SSH
+This GitHub Repository was created for testing the code on a lab computer remotely via SSH

 ## Use